retebuonvivere/retebuonvivere/README.md

 install
 -------
-To install this drpal website you can start from the latest drupal [makefile][31] and build the latest website configuration.
+To install this drupal website you can start from the latest drupal [makefile][31] and build the latest website configuration.

 We do it this way (example):
 ```shell